 “[The experience map] is the sum-totality of how customers engage with your company and brand,” says Adam Richardson, “not just in a snapshot in time, but throughout the entire arc of being a customer.”

-And according to UX designer, Luke Chambers, it’s an idea that was borne out of the user experience.
+And according to UX designer, Luke Chambers, it’s an idea that developed out of the user experience.
 He unpacks some key benefits of the experience map:

 - Create consistency in your messages